 Deciding that you are ready to begin recovering from a drug or alcohol addiction is a major step.
 Knowing where to begin may seem daunting with the various treatment options.
 Speaking with treatment professionals can help you make difficult decisions to improve your quality of life.

 Making the decision to receive medication-assisted treatment at a West Palm Beach facility puts you on a comprehensive path to recovery.
-From detoxification to aftercare, a good program covers every aspect of what it takes to overcome addiction and lead a healthy, productive, and sober life.
+From detoxification to aftercare, a good program covers every aspect of overcoming addiction and leading a healthy, productive, and sober life.

 Medically Supervised Detoxification